Blog

 Congresswoman Doris Matsui visited several local entities in Sacramento this week that would see their resources reduced as a result of President Trump's proposed budget, including One Community Health's new clinic and the Crocker Art Museum.

 I am honored to continue serving as your Representative in Congress, and will be advocating for Sacramento's priorities every day and working to ensure that our local concerns are addressed.
 That includes strengthening and diversifying our regional economy, creating jobs, working to secure funding for our flood protection projects, and promoting Sacramento as the clean energy capital.
+It also includes ensuring that the consumer protections put in place by the 111th Congress in the new health care and Wall Street reform laws remain in place.

 This week, the House of Representatives will vote on H.R.
 2, a measure to repeal the historic health care law passed by Congress last spring.
 The measure would repeal patients' rights and put insurance companies back in charge.